netrc/tiddlyGithub/Readme.md

 * You'll need to use git to commit/push that file to a repo at GitHub under your login name
-* At github, create a new repo and follow the directions to save the index.html as a file in the repo ** You'll probably want to make this a private repo if your tiddlyWiki is for private use ** you can add any other readme or other files if you want
+* At github, create a new repo and follow the directions to save the index.html as a file in the repo
+  * You'll probably want to make this a private repo if your tiddlyWiki is for private use
+  * you can add any other readme or other files if you want
-* Check https://github.com/<username>/<new repo> that your new repo looks fine and has the index.html file
+* Check https://github.com/-username-/-newrepo- that your new repo looks fine and has the index.html file

 Personal Access Tokens